 Ideal display – AMP pages have a special carousel display near the top of the mobile search results pages.
 Not only that but it also prominently shows a photograph, adding appeal to click on your link.

 Improved SERP position – In addition to being in the carousel on mobile search engine results pages, you will also feature higher in desktop searches too.
-Google’s aim is to bring the best user experience possible, and that includes mobile-optimised pages that load incredibly quickly.
+Google’s aim is to bring the best user experience possible, and that includes mobile-optimized pages that load incredibly quickly.
 Don’t depend on AMP alone though to improve your ranking.

 Downside to AMP